MikeTaylor/intro-to-folio-talk/outline.md

   * Provides functionality via WSAPIs
   * Describes these WSAPIs in a module descriptor
   * Supports a "health check" WSAPI `/admin/health` responding 200 OK
+* This means an existing WSAPI may be a FOLIO module if you create a descriptor
 * Flexible tooling opens up lots of ways to do things
   * We tend to run modules inside containers but that is not required
   * UI development can be done against a public server